Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms

+where the $I$ are identity matrices of appropriate dimensions.
 In this formulation, $\rho \in \R$ is a regression parameter and $m_E(\cdot)$, $C_E(\cdot, \cdot)$ are mean and covariance functions for $\delta(\cdot)$.
 The term $\delta(\cdot)$ serves a dual purpose.
 Firstly, $\delta(\cdot)$ can be viewed as a discrepancy function; the mean of $\delta(\cdot)$ represents the difference in the mean response of the two simulators, or the loss of accuracy from running cheap simulations (with a large time step/coarse grid).
 Secondly, $\delta(\cdot)$ describes the stochasticity in the expensive simulator.
 This is a similar structure to that of Bayesian calibration of deterministic computer models \citep{Ohagan01}, however we do not observe data from a physical system --- but a computer simulator --- and we have noise in both sets of observations.

 This joint model for the two simulators allows us to borrow information from the cheaper simulator, but is sufficiently flexible to reject a relationship between the two levels if no such relationship exists.
-Namely, if $\rho = 0$ we recover HetGP.
+If $\rho = 0$ we recover HetGP.